 Medical practitioners have told us they’ve “heard them all,” but we know that your story is important, to you, to us, and to people who have no idea what it’s like to have a balance or dizziness disorder.

-- Stories about positive action or advocacy
+- positive action or advocacy

 Guidelines for writing your story: